Your Definitive Guide to Equity Compensation

 Existing Employees may prefer ISO grants after their first year or two with the company rather than refresh grants of Restricted Stock.
 Restricted Stock grants will either force upfront payment (for shares or via tax on 83(b) election) or force tax at ordinary income rates on vest in future years when the stock price is higher.
 As discussed in the ISO section above, one can strategically exercise enough ISOs to avoid paying AMT so the only cost would be the cost to exercise.
 Unlike Restricted Stock, ISO grants offer flexibility over how many shares are purchased, when they are purchased, and how that tax bill will impact the employee.

-If an existing employee does not anticipate working at the company through the entire vesting period of grants made after the new hire grant, then it is likely not worth the cost to make an 83(b) election or early exercise decision on ISOs.
+If an existing employee does not anticipate working at the company through the entire vesting period of grants made after the new hire grant, than it is likely not worth the cost to make an 83(b) election or early exercise decision on ISOs.

-This framework flowed from the equity we’re most accustomed to toward equity at earlier stages where the upside is higher, but the outcome is more ambiguous.
-You can now flip it on its head to begin with early-stage companies and understand why equity at public and late-stage companies is structured the way it is.
+This framework flowed from the equity we’re most accustomed to toward equity at earlier stages where the upside is higher but the outcome is more ambiguous.
+You can now flip it on it’s head to begin with early-stage companies and understand why equity at public and late-stage companies is structured the way it is.

 No matter what stage of a company you work at or are considering for employment, equity ownership in an organization is the best way to increase long-term wealth.
 However, with possibilities for unbelievable rewards also come the associated risks.
 Decisions around equity compensation should not be made lightly as they can increase or decrease one’s wealth by hundreds of thousands or even millions of dollars.